How to Cut & Eat Papaya

-On a recent trip to Hawaii, I enjoyed a papaya boat filled with yogurt and berries.
+On a recent trip to the Kahala Hotel in Honolulu, I enjoyed a papaya boat filled with yogurt and berries.
 It reminded me how much I love tropical and exotic fruit, especially on vacation.
 Our posts all about how to eat Pitaya (Dragon Fruit) and How to Cut a Pineapple and Avocados have been appreciated by many, so today we are sharing how to cut and eat papaya.

 If you haven’t tried this fruit before, you may be wondering what to do with the seeds, how to make papaya tastier, and what else you can do with it.
 There are several types of papaya, but today we are using Hawaiian papaya.
 Let’s take a look!

 How to Tell if a Papaya is Ripe

 Papaya is often picked green before it’s ripe to prevent bruising during shipping.
 Much like pears or avocados, you’ll want to wait until the fruit is ripe but not soft.
 Unless you have local papayas, you may need to wait a day or two for your fruit to ripen.

 - Perfectly ripe papaya should have skin that has turned golden in color.
 Some green patches will remain.

 - When gently pressed, there should be a slight give, like with a just-ripe avocado or pear, but not soft.